Non-intervention in the Spanish Civil War: Non-Intervention Agreement

-There was popular support in both countries for the plan, but in the United Kingdom, the socialist Labour Party was strongly for it, the left in France wanted direct aid to the Republicans.
-The Labour Party would reject non-intervention in October 1937.
-The British Trades Union Congress (TUC) was split, but the leaders Walter Citrine and Ernest Bevin used their block votes to pass motions supporting non-intervention at the TUC Congress in September 1936, making non-intervention a TUC policy.
-Like Labour, between October 1936 and June 1937 and under pressure from the LSI and the International Federation of Trade Unions, Citrine, Bevin and the TUC repudiated non-intervention.
+There was popular support in the United Kingdom and France for the pact.
+In the UK, the socialist Labour Party was strongly for it, while the left in France wanted direct aid to the Republicans.
+By October 1937, the Labour Party would reject non-intervention.
+Initially, the British Trades Union Congress (TUC) was split.
+Its leaders Walter Citrine and Ernest Bevin used their block votes at the TUC Congress in September 1936 to pass motions supporting non-intervention. thus making it the official TUC policy.
+But they soon backtracked under pressure from the LSI and the International Federation of Trade Unions, and by June 1937, Citrine, Bevin and the TUC repudiated non-intervention.

-A report, Commission of Inquiry into Alleged Breaches of the Non-Intervention Agreement in Spain, was drawn up in London, sponsored by the Comintern and headed by respectable figures.
-Both the British and the French governments were aware of the second World War.
-France was reliant on British support in general.
-Léon Blum, the French prime minister, feared that openly supporting for the Republic would lead to civil war and a fascist takeover in France and ultimately to no change in Spain.
+The "Commission of Inquiry into Alleged Breaches of the Non-Intervention Agreement in Spain", composed of a panel of distinguished personalities, met in London and issued a report secretly sponsored by the Comintern.
+Both the British and French governments were aware that events in Spain could spiral into a Second World War.
+France was reliant on British support for non-intervention.
+Léon Blum, the socialist prime minister of France, feared that openly backing the Republic would lead to civil war and a fascist takeover in his country, and would not in the end bring the outcome he hoped for in Spain.

 On 5 August 1936, the United States made it known that it would follow a policy of non-intervention but did not announce it officially.
-Its isolationism on the Spanish war would later be identified as disastrous by Under-Secretary of State Sumner Welles.
-Five days later, the Glenn L. Martin Company enquired whether the government would allow the sale of eight bombers to the Spanish Republican Air Force; the response was negative.
-The United States also confirmed it would not take part in several mediation attempts, including one by the Organization of American States.
+Its isolationism on the Spanish war would later be identified by Under-Secretary of State Sumner Welles as a disastrous decision.
+Five days later, the Glenn L. Martin Company enquired whether the U.S. government would allow the sale of eight bombers to the Spanish Republican Air Force; the response was negative.
+The U.S. also confirmed it would not take part in mediation attempts, including one by the Organization of American States.

 Mexico soon became the first state to support the Republicans openly.
 On 15 August, the United Kingdom banned exports of war material to Spain.
-Neurath also agreed to the pact and suggested for volunteers, many of whom would eventually form the International Brigades, to be included.
+Neurath agreed to the pact but also suggested that volunteers—many of whom would eventually form the International Brigades—should be included.
 Italy similarly agreed and signed on 21 August after a determined diplomatic offensive by Britain and France.
 The surprising reversal of views has been put down to the growing belief that countries could not abide by the agreement anyway.
-Admiral Erich Raeder urged the German government to back the Nationalists more completely and then bring Europe to the brink of war or to abandon the Nationalists.
-On the 24th, Germany signed.
+German Admiral Erich Raeder urged his government to either back the Nationalists completely and bring Europe to the brink of war, or abandon the Nationalists and sign the agreement which the Germans did on 24 August.